Gastroesophageal reflux disease and heartburn

 - Pre-cancerous tissue called high-grade dysplasia

 Unfortunately, the benefits do not last in all patients.
-These procedures also carry potential complications, such as swallowing problems, which patients should discuss with their physician.
+These procedures also carry potential complications, such as swallowing problems, which patients should discuss with their physicians.

 Esophagectomy.
 Esophagectomy is the surgical removal of all or part of the esophagus.
 Patients with Barrett's esophagus who are otherwise healthy are candidates for this procedure if biopsies show they have high-grade dysplasia or cancer.
 After the esophagus is removed, a new conduit for foods and fluids must be created to replace the esophagus.
 Alternatives include the stomach, colon, and a part of the small intestine called the jejunum.
 The stomach is the optimal choice.